Kitware/CMake/CONTRIBUTING.rst

 #.
 Fork the upstream `CMake Repository`_ into a personal account.
 #.
 Run `Utilities/SetupForDevelopment.sh`_ for local git configuration.
 #.
 See `Building CMake`_ for building CMake locally.
+   Optionally, see the `CMake Dev Container Guide`_ for a ready-made development environment.
 #.
 See the `CMake Source Code Guide`_ for coding guidelines
    and the `CMake Testing Guide`_ for testing instructions.
 #.
 Create a topic branch named suitably for your work.